Ukrainian Oligarchs Invest in Politics

 It’s a smart move anywhere.
 In the United States, every $1 spent on lobbying the federal government returns $760.
 American oligarchs on the left (George Soros) and the right (the Koch brothers) spend to support their political interests.

 But the Ukrainian oligarchs needed no lessons from the United States in this regard.
-Prior membership in the Communist Party, the Komsomol, or the state security organs of the Soviet Union provided an excellent education in subterfuge and the use of front groups that was readily repurposed to democratic life.
+Prior membership in the Communist Party, the Komsomol, or the state security organs of the Soviet Union provided an excellent education in subterfuge and the use of front groups that were readily repurposed to democratic life.
 Political analyst Andrew Wilson accurately observed that post-Soviet political culture owes “more to the Cheka than Chekhov.”

 Post-1991 Ukraine, like the rest of the former Soviet republics, had no civil society groups.
 Of course, there were the USSR’s “creative unions,” approved groups for artists, writers, and journalists whose purposes were to co-opt the members so they would disseminate the Party line in wider society (to be “engineers of the human soul” as Joseph Stalin liked to say).
 These groups helped to control the educated and potentially vocal members by awarding or withdrawing privileges like better housing or travel to the West.

 The legacy of the Soviet experience is thus that non-state groups, for lack of a better term, didn’t exist for the improvement of their members, the betterment of society, or holding the government accountable to the citizens.
 The groups existed as appendages of the state and were used to advance the interests of the state — against the wider interests of the citizenry if that was necessary.

 After 1991, the newly independent government and the newly empowered oligarchs probably observed that much of the aid from the West arrived via influential civil society groups or non-governmental organizations acting as contractors for their governments — appendages of the state.